This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 Why is that?
 And is there anything you can do to make change easier?

 How to Be Good at Remembering People’s Names

 My wife is great at remembering people’s names.

 Recently, she told me a story that happened when she was in high school.
 She went to a large high school and it was the first day of class.
 Many of the students had never met before that day.
 The teacher went around the room and asked each person to introduce themselves.
 At the end, the teacher asked if anyone could remember everyone’s name.

-My girlfriend raised her hand and proceeded to go around the room and accurately name all 30 or so people.
+My wife raised her hand and proceeded to go around the room and accurately name all 30 or so people.
 The rest of the room was stunned.
 The guy next to her looked over and said, “I couldn’t even remember your name.”

 She said that moment was an affirming experience for her.
 After that she felt like, “I’m the type of person who is good at remembering people’s names.”

 Even today, she's great at remembering the names of anyone we come across.